USA Today’s MN ‘Woman of the Year’ advances trans bills at the legislature

-Rick Morgan is a partner in the Minneapolis law officer of Bowman and Brooke.
+Rick Morgan is a partner in the Minneapolis law office of Bowman and Brooke.
 He has worked as outside counsel for four Minnesota governors.
 He currently serves on the board of directors at the Center of the American Experiment.

 What drew you to public policy?